grommet/grommet/src/js/components/Button/README.md

 **plain**

 Whether this is a plain button with no border or padding.
+Defaults to false unless the icon prop exists without a label, or the Button has children.

 ```
 boolean